wp-cool-tools/speed-contact-bar/README.txt

 Added Telegram option, successfully tested with WP 5.5.3

 = 6.7.2 =
-Fixed wrong sanitazion of checkbox groups, tested with WP 5.5
+Fixed wrong sanitation of checkbox groups, tested with WP 5.5

 = 6.7.1 =
 Fixed undesired HTML output at the WhatsApp icon